pagkly/Zed/Investopedia3/Deposits What You Need to Know.md

 In this usage, the money deposited still belongs to the person or entity that deposited the money, and that person or entity can withdraw the money at any time, transfer it to another person’s account, or use the money to purchase goods.

 Often, a person must deposit a certain amount of money in order to open a new bank account, known as a minimum deposit.
-Depositing money into a typical checking account qualifies as a [transaction deposit](https://www.investopedia.com/terms/t/transaction-deposit.asp), which means that the funds are immediately available and liquid, without any delays.
+Depositing money into a typical checking account qualifies as a [[transaction deposit]](https://www.investopedia.com/terms/t/transaction-deposit.asp), which means that the funds are immediately available and liquid, without any delays.

 The other definition of deposit refers to when a portion of funds is used as a security or collateral for the delivery of a good.
 Some contracts require a percentage of funds paid before the delivery as an act of good faith.
 For example, brokerage firms often require traders to make an initial margin deposit in order to enter into a new futures contract.